Voting debate roils Washington but leaves many voters cold | Politics

 The three Texas voters have little in common politically other than one thing — none considers voting and election reform, the issue that has dominated partisan debate this year, a top priority.

-As politicians from Austin to Washington battle over the practical aspects of how to run elections — clashing over details such as polling booth hours and the number of ballot drop boxes per county — many voters are disconnected from the fight.
-A passionate base of voters and activists on both sides may be intensely dialed in on the issue, but a disengaged middle is baffled at the attention.
+As politicians from Austin, Texas, to Washington, DC, battle over the practical aspects of how to run elections — clashing over details such as polling booth hours and the number of ballot drop boxes per county — many voters are disconnected from the fight.
+A passionate base of voters and activists on both sides may be intensely dialled in on the issue, but a disengaged middle is baffled at the attention.

-Since then, advocacy groups have stepped up organizing and outreach.
-Former congressman and presidential candidate Beto O'Rourke has seized on the issue, holding rallies and knocking on doors to discuss voting, as he considers launching a campaign for governor.
+Since then, advocacy groups have stepped up organising and outreach.
+Former congressman and presidential candidate Beto O'Rourke have seized on the issue, holding rallies and knocking on doors to discuss voting, as he considers launching a campaign for governor.
 On Wednesday, Vice President Kamala Harris, the Biden administration's point person on the voting debate, hosted the Texas Democrats at the White House.

 "We have a great challenge before us and a fight, which is to fight for every American's right — meaningful right — to vote," Harris said as she was flanked by the Texas lawmakers.

 But Harris' message has yet to reach many back in the politically mixed suburbs north of Dallas, a potential battleground in next year's midterm elections.
-The swath of comfortable, diversifying neighborhoods was once dominated by the GOP but is now politically divided.
-As a heat wave this week brought fresh warnings of blackouts reminiscent of the electrical grid's collapse during a February snowstorm, several voters were confused about why legislators are spending so much time on election issues.
+The swath of comfortable, diversifying neighbourhoods was once dominated by the GOP but is now politically divided.
+As a heatwave this week brought fresh warnings of blackouts reminiscent of the electrical grid's collapse during a February snowstorm, several voters were confused about why legislators are spending so much time on election issues.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)